o2r-project/erc-spec/docs/glossary.md

 ## Interaction file

 The file in the container that a reader opens using a suitable tool to read the text and explore the graphics.

+## OAIS

+The Open Archival Information System and its reference model.

 ## Outer container